 Coping as an Athlete

-My weight has always fluctuated wildly, and I have a sometimes impressive ability to put on a huge amount of weight in a short space of time.
-I usually take an annual trip back home, during which I enjoy being able to eat lots of things that I normally don’t have access to in Thailand, and foods that I would usually have avoided during the year of constant training.
-By the time I get back to Thailand, I’m always a few kilos heavier, and everyone in the gym has something to say about it.
+My weight has always fluctuated wildly, and I’ve always been able to put on a lot of weight in a short space of time.
+I usually take an annual trip back home, during which I enjoy being able to eat lots of things that I normally don’t have access to in Thailand, and foods that I would usually have avoided throughout the year of constant training.
+By the time I get back to Thailand, I’m always a little heavier, and everyone in the gym has something to say about it.
 It used to be fine when I could come back, train for two weeks and lose it all and put an end to the unsolicited comments, but it’s not that easy anymore.
 When I first moved to Thailand, I was in my early 20s.
 As I head into my 30s, losing weight seems to be much more difficult than it used to be.
 Adjusting to that has been a challenge.

-This whole experience has made me think about how many retired professional athletes end up gaining significant amounts of weight, too.
-Of course, it’s largely due to the reduced training regime and adjustment in diet.
-You take the opportunity to eat all the things that were off-limits for so long before.
+This experience has made me think about how many retired professional athletes end up gaining significant amounts of weight, too.
+When your training regime and eating habits change, it’s normal for your body to do the same, especially as you might take the opportunity to eat all the things that were off-limits for so long before.
 But even if you don’t do that, just maintaining your diet can result in weight gain when you aren’t training the way you used to.
-Personally, I’ve also found that a lack of training makes it easy to somehow mentally detach yourself from your body.
+Personally, I’ve also found that a lack of training makes it easy to somehow mentally detach myself from my body.
 When I keep active, I’m more aware of how I feel in my body and what it can do.
-When I don’t, I seemingly ignore it and simply use it as a vessel.
+When I don’t, I seem to ignore it and simply use it as a vessel.
 That’s why I end up so surprised when I see a photo or reflection which forces me to see how much my body has changed.
 On top of that, there’s the feeling that you owe it to yourself.
-After spending years restricting yourself in the name of your sport, who’s to tell you that you can’t let yourself go and enjoy life a little?
-The trick is finding a balance that makes you happy, which is what I’ve been struggling with.
+After spending years restricting yourself in the name of your sport, why shouldn’t you enjoy all the food you want?
+The trick is navigating lingering mental barriers, which is what I’ve been struggling with.

 How I’m Dealing With It